People

 Disability and Long Term Health Conditions

-We work across the Humber region (Hull, East Riding, North Lincolnshire, North East Lincolnshire) to support clubs, groups and organisations to be confident in including more people with a disability or long-term health condition and offer welcoming, meaningful and accessible experiences and opportunities.
+We work across the Humber region (Hull, East Riding, North Lincolnshire, and North East Lincolnshire) to support clubs, groups, and organisations.
+Our goal is to help them feel confident in including people with disabilities and offer welcoming and accessible activities.

 Partnership with Activity Alliance